fast-average-color/fast-average-color/docs/api.md

     defaultColor: [255, 0, 0, 255] // red
 });

-// From loaded image without ignored color
+// From loaded image with ignored color
 // For example, to ignore the white background in logos color = fac.getColor({
     ignoredColor: [255, 255, 255, 255] // white